tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 * **Public API:** any Go identifier that can be imported or accessed by an external project, except test code in `_test.go` files.

-* **Private API:** any private Go identifier that is not accessible via a public API, and all code in the internal directory.
+* **Private API:** any Go identifier that is not accessible via a public API, including all code in the internal directory.

 ## Alternative Approaches

 - Split all public APIs out to separate Go modules in separate Git repositories, and consider all Tendermint code internal and not subject to API backwards compatibility at all.
 This was rejected, since it has been attempted by the Tendermint project earlier, resulting in too much dependency management overhead.

-- Simply document which APIs are public, and which are internal.
-This is the current approach, but external projects appear to ignore this and depend on internal code anyway.
+- Simply document which APIs are public and which are private.
+This is the current approach, but users should not be expected to self-enforce this, and external projects will often end up depending on internal code anyway.

 ## Decision